Strategic Plan

 Our mission

-Our mission is to give bright, poor Tanzanian students a free, quality education so they are able to lead their family, community and country with Respect, Responsibility, Honesty and Kindness to growth and prosperity.
+To give bright, poor Tanzanian students a free, quality, holistic education so they can lead their family, community and country with Respect, Responsibility, Honesty and Kindness to growth and prosperity

 Our strategic goals